p-ouellette/tictactoe-turtle/README.md

 # tictactoe-turtle

-A Tic tac toe game with an unbeatable AI that uses the python turtle module for the user interface.
+A tic tac toe game with an unbeatable AI that uses the python turtle module for the user interface.
 The AI player uses the [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm.